shawnbrown/datatest/README.rst

 If you need to review and test packages before installing, you can install datatest manually:

-Download the latest version from https://pypi.python.org/pypi/datatest
+Download the latest source distribution from https://pypi.python.org/pypi/datatest

 Unpack the file and review the source code (replacing X.Y.Z with the appropriate version number)::